Click here to increase size

 Practically at the feet of the Tower we can see the Conference Centre of Aragon, with a very singular jagged outline.

-Another iconic building is the Bridge Pavilion, designed by the prestigious Iraqi architect Zaha Hadid.
+Another iconic building that the audioguide shows us is the Bridge Pavilion, designed by the prestigious Iraqi architect Zaha Hadid.
 Its ground plan simulates a gladiolus with one end supported by the right riverbank and the other branching out in three stems and supported by the left riverbed, where we are right now.
 IberCaja will manage this building and transform it into a museum, most certainly related with new technologies.

 Next, we can see the Third Millennium Bridge, a work by engineer Juan José Arenas from Huesca.
 Together with the Bridge Pavilion, this work can be found in lists of the best and most beautiful bridges in the world.

-The Spanish Pavilion is easily recognisable due to the forest of clay columns surrounding it, contributing to a micro-climate which cools down the temperature in the summer, making it a sustainable building.
+The Spanish Pavilion we can see with the audioguide is easily recognisable due to the forest of clay columns surrounding it, contributing to a micro-climate which cools down the temperature in the summer, making it a sustainable building.
 We mustn't forget that the Expo slogan was "Sustainable development and water".
 Since its inauguration, the pavilion has been awarded several national and international prizes.

 And, lastly, the Fluvial Aquarium, the largest fresh water aquarium in Europe.
 Its exhibition is centred on a route along five large rivers: Africa's Nile, America's Amazon River, China's Mekong, Australia's Darling and Spain's Ebro.
 In the centre of the aquarium we can see the World's River, a large tank simulating the origin of the World.